 Traffic is like the lifeline of your content.
-Regardless of how well your blog posts are, if nobody lands on your page, it is futile.
-Measuring traffic is highly essential; use Google Analytics to measure the number of users who visit your page, the views that it got, and unique pageviews by a single user.
+Regardless of how well your blog posts are, it is futile if nobody lands on your page.
+Measuring traffic is essential; use Google Analytics to measure the number of users who visit your page, the views it got, and unique pageviews by a single user.
 After measuring the traffic, the next important metric is to measure engagement.
-It helps you to measure the effectiveness of people clicking links, how engaging the content is, and how many pages are being visited in each session.
+It helps you measure the effectiveness of people clicking links, how engaging the content is, and how many pages are visited in each session.
 The audience overview section in Google Analytics will help you view the total number of sessions and visitors.

-Measuring conversions are essential to gauge the effective return on investment.
+Measuring conversions is essential to gauge the effective return on investment.
 A simple way to do this is by measuring the click-through rate of users.
-Use social media analytics tools such as Facebook Business, or those mentioned above, to gauge the performance of the content on social media.
+Use social media analytics tools, such as Facebook Business or those mentioned above, to gauge the performance of the content on social media.

 The next important metric is to use social media; you need to track the proportion of website visits from Google Analytics and ensure that they perform efficiently.
 Measuring SEO performance is the next important metric that you should do.
-This will help you to track how well the page is performing in SERP.
+This will help you track how well the page performs in SERP.

 Finally, authority metrics help you to increase authority over time and build brand trust.
-A higher authority translates to improved SEO and more search traffic, along with increased brand awareness.
+A higher authority translates to improved SEO, more search traffic, and increased brand awareness.
 Moz is a tool that can help you with its authority metrics tracking feature.

 How to Measure Content Quality?

-Although Google Analytics is widely used to measure the performance of content, it is not as effective in measuring engagement.
-Measuring session durations are an essential aspect of measuring content quality.
+Although Google Analytics is widely used to measure content performance, it is not as effective in measuring engagement.
+Measuring session durations is an essential aspect of measuring content quality.
 Here is a sure-shot way to measure the content quality effectively.